-Saturday saw the third annual Kampala Capital City Authority Para-sports Gala – a day of celebration for adaptive sports and people with disabilities.
+Saturday November 9th saw the third annual Kampala Capital City Authority Para-sports Gala – a day of celebration for adaptive sports and people with disabilities.
 The event was specifically for disability sports in the Kampala region with each of the divisions competing against one another in wheelchair basketball, seated volleyball, deaf football and amputee football.
-As a field hockey player and general fitness enthusiast I love sport.
-It fascinates me what the human body is capable of and having spent the majority of my adult life working with people that are differently able it never ceases to amaze me how para-atheletes overcome their physical challenges to perform in sporting activities.
-Plus, despite being with Legs4Africa for four years I have never once seen an amputee football game!
-I was definitely looking forward to getting a bit of an education.

-Similarly for Munyambabazi Alex who fell victim to a landmine blast in 2005, having always led an active lifestyle, he continues to pursue his sporting passions proving to other amputees and able bodied persons alike that “life goes on… From the time I completed my military training I was on the front line.
+Similarly for Munyambabazi Alex who survived a landmine blast in 2005, had always led an active lifestyle, he continues to pursue his sporting passions proving to other amputees and able bodied persons alike that “life goes on… From the time I completed my military training I was on the front line.
 I lost my leg but I saw my friends lose their lives so every day I don’t just live for myself; I live for them too.”

 Kalibbala Mark who visited HQ with the Mulago staff in May was participating in the wheelchair basketball.
 Mark had just returned from Nairobi where the national wheelchair basketball team were competing in the East African Zone V Championship Players of the sport do not have to be full time wheelchair users so anyone who qualifies as having a lower limb disability can play.